-In general, PE and VC sellers have a strong preference for "clean exits", and with most buyers willing to accept that, warranty and indemnity insurance continues to be on the rise.
+In general, PE and VC sellers have a strong preference for "clean exits", and with most buyers willing to accept that, W&I insurance continues to be on the rise.

-Advantages and disadvantages
+Advantages and Disadvantages

 The specific advantages and disadvantages of any exit strategy are highly dependent on the portfolio company and should be assessed on a case-by-case basis.